start-again-06/Optimisation_Methods/README.md

-# Optimisation_Methods# 🔧 Optimization Algorithms for Training Neural Networks (From Scratch)
+# Optimization Algorithms for Training Neural Networks

 This repository implements multiple optimization algorithms from scratch to train a deep neural network on a 2D classification dataset.
 It includes: